 Sandpaper: 320 grit is the most used sandpaper (get 3 - 5 sheets).
 Brushes: a pack of 1" foam brushes may be enough.
 Use a small (3" or so) foam roller for interior surfaces.
 Keep foam brushes in a bag, refrigerated between uses to make them last longer.
-A 3/16" Artist's Brush is necessary for railings and detail work.

-Shingle Dye: Real Good Toys' Dye 1 or Dye 3

-Wallpaper: Real Good Toys wallpaper packs are a great value

-Master's Touch Metal Palette Knife - #1017

-Aleene's Original Tacky Glue.
+A /16" Artist's Brush is necessary for railings and detail work.
+Shingle Dye: Real Good Toys' Dye 1 or Dye 3 Wallpaper: Real Good Toys wallpaper packs are a great value Master's Touch Metal Palette Knife - #1017 Aleene's Original Tacky Glue.
+Read these instructions all the way through to understand where you are headed and to help make your painting plan.

-Remove the Porch Rails for painting, and to give good access for painting the items on the porch.
-Heat a pallet knife (a hair dryer does a good job) and gently slip it under the middle of the bottom rail.
-Take it slow and let the heat do the work (the first one takes a minute or two as the pallet knife heats up); the hot pallet knife will cut the hot-melt glue and let you lift the Railing up to disengage it from the pegs at the top.
+Remove the Porch Rails and the Dormer Rafter Ends for painting, and to give good access for painting behind them.
+Heat the glue holding the top rail (a hair dryer does a good job).
+As the glue warms it gets soft and you can move the top rail the least bit inward.
+At the same time, heat a pallet knife and gently slip it under the middle of the bottom rail.
+Take it slow and let the heat do the work (it takes a minute or two for the glue to soften and the pallet knife to heat up, but keep moving back and forth to the rail ends and to the pallet knife under the bottom rail).
+Heat the part and the pallet knife - the glue will soften and let the top rail tip in, and the hot pallet knife will cut the hot-melt glue and let you lift the bottom Railing up to remove it.
+Use the hot-pallet-knife to remove the Dormer Rafter Ends.